-The detailed financial estimates, based on the baseline assumptions, are provided in the next section of this report.
+The detailed financial estimates, based on the Preferred Scenario and assumptions underlying both it and the Baseline Scenario, are provided in the next section of this report.
 The detailed Income & Expense Statement, Funding Statement, Balance Sheet and Cash Flow provide a level of information required for planning and budgeting purposes.
-To better understand the impacts of variable policy setting in the Long Term Financial Plan it is considered that comparison of Key Financial Performance measures between options is most useful.
+To better understand the impacts of preferred policy setting in the Long Term Financial Plan it is considered that comparison of Key Financial Performance measures against the existing baseline is most useful.
 The following analysis provides graphical data and analysis of Council's Key Financial Indicators as expressed in the Financial Strategy.

-The Key Financial Performance information is provided to show the anticipated results based on the three scenarios posed on page 27 against the baseline position.
+The Key Financial Performance information is provided to show the anticipated results based on the two scenarios.
 The baseline is the continuation of existing services, revenue policies and organisational performance.
-It is not intended that this model will be used in future periods but it provides the status-quo outcomes if action is not taken to address the financial challenge being faced.
+It is not Council's intention that this model will be used in future periods but it does provide the status-quo outcomes if action is not taken to address the financial challenge being faced.